 Please take a more detailed look below at what children are working on in Nursery and Reception.

 It is really important that children are forming their letters correctly.
 Please see the document below for the rhymes that accompany Read Write Inc. They will help your children to remember how each letter is formed.
-The following video shows you how each letter is formed correctly, using the rhymes: https://www.youtube.com/watch?v=ijd45Qddxfo&t=14s
+Please click here to watch a video that shows you how each letter is formed correctly, using the RWI rhymes.

 EYFS Handwriting phrases